 All Council members complete a register of interests before taking office, and this is a public document.
 As a standing item on the Council agenda, the President reminds all Council members at all meetings to check and if necessary update their entries on the Register.
+At the July meeting each year, hard copies of current entries are provided to facilitate this process.
 Council members are expected to declare any interest which may give rise, in the opinion of a reasonable person, to a conflict or the appearance of a conflict, in relation to a matter under consideration by Council.